calway/Metro-UI-CSS/source/components/skill-box/README.md

 ## Dependencies

 This component has no JavaScript dependencies as it's purely CSS-based.
+It only requires the LESS stylesheet to be included in your project.

 ## Usage